ElektraInitiative/libelektra/doc/decisions/4_decided/misc_namespace.md

-# Namespace for generic data
+# Namespace for miscellaneous data

 ## Problem